Daily, Fortnightly or Monthly Contact Lenses?

 Yes, and by now you’re wondering what is the advantage of monthly lenses.
 Well, we touched on it further up, but price is really the most obvious one.
 Reusable lenses tend to be cheaper per day than dailies.

 But are daily or monthlies suitable for me?
-Well some prescriptions just simply aren’t available as daily lenses but that would be a very minority group of prescriptions. if I were you, I’d try both dailies and monthlies first, just get a feel for either and you’ll probably soon be able to figure out for yourself which are the best.
-I trust this helps.
+Well some prescriptions just simply aren’t available as daily lenses but that would be a very minority group of prescriptions.
+If I were you, I’d try both dailies and monthlies first, just get a feel for either and you’ll probably soon be able to figure out for yourself which are the best.